borisdovecer/web3voting/README.md

 # Smart Contract

-To deploy your versions of the contracts, follow the instructions:
+To install smart contracts, follow the instructions:

 - Navigate to the smart_contract folder
 - Run npm install from the terminal